Image of a child sweeping up dirt on bamboo floors.

 image of a room with bamboo floors

-For the most part, the only thing you need to clean your bamboo floors are a microfiber mop and a microfiber dust mop — and maybe a few spritzes of water.
+For the most part, the only things you need to clean your bamboo floors are a microfiber dust mop — and maybe a few spritzes of water.

 Microfiber removes visible and microscopic debris from your floor, including bacteria, mold spores, dust mite parts, and other allergy- and illness-causing particles.
-Most conventional mops and dust mops just push dirt around.
+Most conventional mops and dust mops tend to just push dirt around.

 How do you deep clean bamboo floors?